DeveauP/QuantumClone/README.md

 * Alt is the number of reads supporting the variant
 * Depth is the depth of coverage at the position of the variant (number of reads mapped at this position)

+**Any additional column will not be taken into account for the analysis**

 While the input file can be as large as you want, the computation time will exponentially grow with the number of variants to be studied.
-In order to keep computation time reasonable (from a minute to an hour), a reasonable set of mutation is between 100 to 1000 variants.
+In order to keep computation time reasonable (from a minute to an hour), a reasonable set of mutation is between **100 to 1000 variants**.

+* FREEC files: list of files corresponding to your samples.
+It is required if you do not have a Genotype column in your analysis.
+* Contamination: fraction of normal cells estimated to contaminate you samples.
+Needs to be separated by commas (example: 0.1, 0.2)
+* Clone range: how many clones should be looked for in the samples?
+"2:5" means 2 to 5, whereas "2,5" means 2 and 5.
+* Save plot: Do you want to save 2D plots?
+* Save data: Do you want to keep probabilities and estimated copy numbers in a file?